rickythewriter/simplepractice-interview-test/README.md

    I would have liked to make the following improvements, if there were more time:

-   -Requirement 1:
+   Requirement 1:
-   -- Seed appointment start_times to be on the hour or half-hour.
+   - Seed appointment start_times to be on the hour or half-hour.
-   -- Remove prefixes (such as Mr. Mrs. Rev.) from dummy names.
+   - Remove prefixes (such as Mr. Mrs. Rev.) from dummy names.

-   -Requirement 5:
+   Requirement 5:
-    -- Return error messages when validations have not been passed -- Write a validation to prevent duplicate appointments
+    - Return error messages when validations have not been passed
+    - Write a validation to prevent duplicate appointments

  * How did _you_ gain confidence your submission is correct?